kermitt2/grobid/Readme.md

 GROBID means GeneRation Of BIbliographic Data.
 However, we usually simply use the name Grobid.

 Grobid is a machine learning library for extracting, parsing and re-structuring raw documents such as PDF into structured TEI-encoded documents with a particular focus on technical and scientific publications.
 First developments started in 2008 as a hobby.
 In 2011 the tool has been made available in open source.
-Work has been continously as side project since the beginning and is expected to continue until at least 2020 :)
+Work on Grobid has been continous as side project since the beginning and is expected to continue until at least 2020 :)

 The following functionalities are available: